cjlee112/spnet/peer_review_interface.rst

 * title
 * abstract
-* list of advances: the paper's key claims
+* paper and figures

-  * title of
+* list of people whom this paper should interest (as both audience and possible reviewers).

 Alpha: pre-review audience search
 ---------------------------------